trashgod/roots/README.md

 ## Word Jumble

 Jumble is an Ada program intended to unscramble jumbled words.
 You can use it to solve word puzzles; or, when making your own puzzles, you can check that a jumbled word doesn't unscramble to more than one word.
 It implements the first algorithm outlined [here](https://en.wikipedia.org/wiki/Jumble).
-The output of several[examples](words/examples.sh) is shown below.
+The output of several [examples](words/examples.sh) is shown below.

 ```
 $ ./words/examples.sh